! -- Icons -->

-We expect places to be competitive!
-The recruitment process is a little different to our sixth form process, with good reason.
-All of our places are offered in Partnerships with Employers.
-Whilst no-one can make guarantees, we expect the majority of placements to lead to further opportunities with the employer at the end of the 2-year T-Level; this makes them a very desirable opportunity for young people.
+We expect our T-Level positions to be competitive.
+The T-Level recruitment process is different to our Sixth-Form process, and this is with good reason.
+Each position is offered in partnership with an Employer under an Industrial Placement.
+While there are no guarantees, the majority of the offered Placements will lead to further opportunities with the Employer at the end of the 2-year course, making them very desirable to young people.

-The first step is to complete the application form below, and submit this.
-We will advertise our places over time.
-Following this, there will be an interview process involving both the UTC and Employer.
-During the interview, we will be keen so see your motivations for the course as well as a little of your personality.
-Experience shows, that the most valued employees are not necessarily those with the best GCSE grades, we are looking for evidence of reliability, competence, professionalism, personal aspirations, team-working in addition to your expected results.
+The first step is to complete the application form below and submit it.
+Following this, there will be an interview process involving both the UTC and an Employer.
+During the interview, we will be aiming to understand your motivations for joining the course and your personality.
+Experience shows that the most valued employees are not necessarily those with the best GCSE grades, therefore, we are more interested in looking at evidence of reliability, competence, professionalism, personal aspirations and team-working in addition to your expected results.

-Our T-Level, including the Industry Placements and recruitment process is led by our Director or Careers, Laura Fletcher.
+Our T-Level programme, including the Industrial Placements and the Recruitment Process, is led by our Director of Careers, Laura Fletcher.
 If you have any further questions or would like a chat, please do get in touch via email.

 Thomas Telford UTC enjoy the benefits of working proactively with a wide range of successful employers form the sector.
 We work hard to ensure our partners enjoy an organised and successful involvement with us and we have realistic expectations of how employers can offer support.
 We meet employer partners 6 times per year, which is a great networking opportunity and generally use a ‘many hands make light work’ approach.

 We have a detailed ‘Work Related Learning’ programme that is produced in advance of each year, allowing employers to spot their opportunities to work with us.
 We recognise employer contributions through out social media, on resources and with students and parents.